Difference Between Statutory and Regulatory

 These laws are passed under the presence of legislative members.
 For any law to be enforced, it must be passed as a bill in the parliament.

 Regulatory is a term used to describe the regulation of law.
-When a law is created and later enforced, it is termed as regulatory.
+When a law is created and later enforced, it is termed regulatory.

-Regulatory together used with laws is used to point out the laws that are passed by small governmental bodies that work under the state or the central government.
+Regulatory, together used with laws, is used to point out the laws that are passed by small governmental bodies that work under the state or the central government.

 They make sure that citizens abide by the rules that are made by the government.